 The Spirit of Adventure NESA Committee would like to encourage the Eagle Scout's from this year’s class, his parents, or any registered BSA volunteer (with the Eagle Scout’s permission) to submit his Eagle Scout service project for consideration.

-- The last day to submit nominations will be in January 21st 2018.
+- The last day to submit nominations will be the last Sunday of January.

 - The submission must include the application, a name and summary of the project, and the Eagle Scout’s contact information.

 - A complete duplicate copy of his Eagle Scout Service Project Workbook (previously submitted by the Scout to his Eagle board of review committee) must be attached to the application.

 - Please mail or deliver these documents to: